Option or stop-loss? Position size calculation when trading options

 - When risk management does not allow to buy

-- The optimal position size calculation in the options market
+- The optimal position sizing in the options market

 The formula for calculating the position size